Starting the practice of intuitive eating can be scary, but don't be afraid of not succeeding. Here's why you can't fail at intuitive eating.

 Although, I hate to call it failure, because there are real physical and biological reasons why depriving yourself of calories will backfire (all described in that post).
 Really, it's not you failing, it's the diet.
 But, when you make changes with the goal of losing weight and end up gaining back more, that's sure as heck what it feels like.

-One thing I've noticed the people who succeed are the ones who dive in head first to intuitive eating.
+One thing I've noticed the people who struggle less with intuitive eating are the ones who dive in head first.
 They know it will be hard but trust the process.
-By the way, I'm measuring success NOT by pounds lost but by getting in tune with the body's signals and becoming healthier and happier as a result.
-Those who struggle most with intuitive eating are those who are most afraid of failure.
+By the way, I'm measuring success NOT by pounds lost but by developing healthier attitudes towards food.
+Those who struggle most with intuitive eating in the beginning are those who are most afraid of failure.

 The thing is, it's impossible to fail at intuitive eating.
 As long as you're not going into it with a diet mindset, failure simply isn't a possible outcome.
 And even if you are going into it with a diet mindset initially (hey, it's hard to break up with dieting), you're still much more likely to become a normal eater in time than if you were to start yet another cleanse or diet plan.